vyos/vyos-documentation/docs/configuration/service/dns.rst

 directly attached to the interface.
 If your VyOS instance is behind NAT, your record will be updated to point to your internal IP.

-ddclient_ has another way to determine the WAN IP address.
-This is controlled
-by:
+Above, command syntax isn noted to configure dynamic dns on a specific interface.
+It is possible to overlook the additional address option, web, when completeing those commands. ddclient_ has another way to determine the WAN IP address, using a web-based url to determine the external IP.
+Each of the commands above will need to be modified to use 'web' as the 'interface' specified if this functionality is to be utilized.

+This functionality is controlled by adding the following configuration:

-.. cfgcmd:: set service dns dynamic interface <interface> use-web url <url>
+.. cfgcmd:: set service dns dynamic address web web-options url <url>

    Use configured `<url>` to determine your IP address. ddclient_ will load `<url>` and tries to extract your IP address from the response.

-.. cfgcmd:: set service dns dynamic interface <interface> use-web skip <pattern>
+.. cfgcmd:: set service dns dynamic address web web-options skip <pattern>

    ddclient_ will skip any address located before the string set in `<pattern>`.